Improved delta-kick cooling with multiple nonideal kicks: Conclusion

 \section{Conclusion}

 DKC with Gaussian potentials, as it is commonly implemented in cold atom experiments, has a cooling limit set by the finite size of the potential.
 We have shown that using additional attractive and repulsive $\delta-$kicks can significantly improve this cooling limit.
 The classical description of DKC for harmonic potentials is extended to describe DKC using $N$ back-to-back Gaussian potential $\delta-$kicks.
 The appropriate kick parameters are obtained by canceling terms in the Taylor expansion of the final momentum.
 A general description of DKC in \cite{DKC_David2021} for arbitrary scale-invariant dynamics is extended similarly to determine the optimum kick parameters.
 The kick strengths are also determined numerically by minimizing the final RMS momentum width after the application of $N$ $\delta-$kicks.
-We observe that a compound matter-wave lens comprised of many individual lenses selected in this way approaches the performance of the harmonic $\delta$-kick for longer intial expansion times the more lenses are included.
+We observe that a compound matter-wave lens comprised of many individual lenses selected in this way approaches the performance of the harmonic $\delta$-kick for longer initial expansion times the more lenses are included.

 Analysis of the full momentum distribution shows extra features arising from the use of Gaussian kicking potential.
 For the same initial free expansion, the amplitude of these extra features is reduced with the help of additional $\delta-$kicks.
 More $\delta-$kicks are also used with longer initial free expansion times, resulting in lower kinetic temperatures.
 Specifically, for a Gaussian beam with a size 15 times the initial cloud size ($\sigma_1 = 15\Delta x_i$), we find a temperature reduction of a factor of $2.5$ when adding a second $\delta-$kick of size $\sigma_2 = 14\Delta x_i$ and a factor of $3.2$ when adding a third kick of size $\sigma_3 = 13\Delta x_i$.
+We have also discussed a reasonable experimental realization of this improvement using a rubidium BEC.
 The approach demonstrated here to reduce the effect of the anharmonic part of a Gaussian potential can be extended to potentials of other shapes.
 This work continues the long-standing effort to extend techniques well-developed in classical optics into the realm of quantum mechanics and matter waves.